 Also today, as part of the £6.2 billion savings challenge announced by the Treasury in May 2010, the Office for Civil Society has announced that it will be making £11 million savings from its 2010 to 2011 budget.

 We have pledged to be as open and transparent as possible about how we are making savings.
 We are facing some of the most challenging economic times and every area of government is looking at reducing costs and streamlining their work.
 The Office for Civil Society is no exception and I am committed to ensuring we are more efficient and effective than ever before and that our resources are focused on where they are needed most.

 - £2 million which was already unallocated in the Office for Civil Society budget

-- £5 million reduction in the v match fund.
-The v match fund provides for v to match fund private sector investment in youth volunteering projects on a pound for pound basis.
+- £5 million reduction in the v match fund which provides for v to match fund private sector investment in youth volunteering projects on a pound for pound basis.
 The £15 million fund was under spent by £4.4 million in 2009.
-In 2010-11 they will now have access to up to £10 million for matching purposes.
+In 2010 to 2011 they will now have access to up to £10 million for matching purposes

 Notes to editors

-- The general public can also contribute ideas at the Spending Challenge websit [external website].
+The general public can also contribute ideas at the Spending Challenge website.